Grange Farm Centre Trust

 Green Apple Environment Award for Building and Construction

 You can trace the birth of Grange Farm back to the late 1800s when pressure to protect open park and heathland began to gather momentum.
 Slowly it began to establish itself as a place for young Londoners to enjoy for fresh air, sport and recreation away from congested and polluted inner cities.
-And became a thriving recreational destination after WW11, attracting visitors to its abundant playing fields, community pools and towering diving boards.
+And became a thriving recreational destination after World War 2, attracting visitors to its abundant playing fields, community pools and towering diving boards.

 There then followed the decline and during the 70s Grange Farm revenue and capital debts were accumulating.
 Construction of the M11 through its centre, split the estate in two and it was eventually closed in 1983 and left to ruin.
 However the collective memory of the ‘baby boom’ generation who had enjoyed Grange Farm in its heyday, ensured that’s its spirit never quite died.
 And in 2008 after a series of public consultations, conditional approval was granted for the development of the new Grange Farm.